mandatoryhashtags/sixfinity-shadowrun/core_rules.md

 The injection arrow or bolt causes its base damage while also delivering a payload of one dose of a drug or toxin.
 A successful hit must deal at least one damage after the Defense Roll.
 Injection arrows and bolts come at a base rating of 8.
 Higher-rating models are available for heavier bows, but lower-rating models aren’t sturdy enough to deliver this heavier projectile.

-Wireless bonus: The injection can be delayed until a wireless signal is sent.
+{REMOVE ME} - Wireless bonus: The injection can be delayed until a wireless signal is sent.
 The injection also doesn’t need any damage; it just needs at least 1 net effect.

 **Throwing Knives/Shuriken**

 From stars to spikes and everything in between, these stats cover all the muscle-powered, small throwing weapons on the market.
 Up to (Quickness/2) of these weapons can be readied for throwing with a Ready Weapon action.

-Wireless bonus: Successful hits leave wireless weapons in targets that can be used to predict movement patterns and offer an estimated location.
+{REMOVE ME} - Wireless bonus: Successful hits leave wireless weapons in targets that can be used to predict movement patterns and offer an estimated location.
 A successful hit offers anyone wirelessly linked to the throwing weapon and using a smartlink system a +1 bonus for their attacks.